axeptio/sample-app-android/README.md

 For more details, you can refer to the [Github documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package).

 ## Initialize the SDK
-Initialize the SDK inside the onCreate() of your main activity
+Initialize the SDK inside the onCreate() of your main activity.

 **Kotlin**
 ```kotlin